CREAMY CHICKEN SOUP AND GIGLI PASTA

 Add pasta, salt and pepper into the chicken stock.
 Cook the pasta until al dente not soft.

-Add evaporated milk and deboned chicken meat inside the pot and simmer for another 10 minutes.
+Add evaporated milk, spam and deboned chicken meat inside the pot and simmer for another 10 minutes.

 Taste your sopas, add more seasoning to your taste and let it simmer.